 Airtable will automatically take snapshots of your bases at set intervals (after a certain amount of data is entered), but you can also manually take a snapshot.

-To manually take a snapshot, open the history menu from your base (which resembles a clock), and click the "Snapshots" option:
+To manually take a snapshot, open the history menu from your base (which resembles a clock running backwards in time), and click the Snapshots option:

 Then, select the "Take a snapshot" option: